PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 ## Why use Google Cloud Run for Flow Run execution?
 Google Cloud Run is a fully managed compute platform that automatically scales your containerized applications.

-1. Serverless Architecture: Cloud Run follows a serverless architecture, which means you don't need to manage any underlying infrastructure.
+1. Serverless architecture: Cloud Run follows a serverless architecture, which means you don't need to manage any underlying infrastructure.
 Google Cloud Run automatically handles the scaling and availability of your flow run infrastructure, allowing you to focus on developing and deploying your code.

 2. Scalability: Cloud Run can automatically scale your pipeline to handle varying workloads and traffic.
 It can quickly respond to increased demand and scale back down during low activity periods, ensuring efficient resource utilization.